chungusg/hotlink-archive-template/README.md

 ## Optional Steps

+### Storing Locally instead of on Github
+Although this guide is written with Cloudflare's Github integration in mind, particularly for easy online/mobile access, you can also keep your files locally on your PC and directly upload your assets onto your Pages project.
+This gives you full control over what happens to your files.
+(Keeping backups is a good idea.
+You can still use Github Desktop to do this, just keep your repository on your PC.)
+- Simply clone/download the repository as it is, customize it as you like, and create a **NEW** Pages project on Cloudflare, using "Direct Upload" to upload your files
+	- Once you have connected a Pages project with Github, there is no way to change the deployment method to Direct Upload or vice versa.

+One thing that will NOT work the same is the "create-index" Action that only works on Github.
+- I have made a "create-index.exe" that will execute the "create-index.py" files in the exact same way as they would work with the Action.
+You do not have to install python for this to work (if I did everything right).
+Simply run "create-index.exe" whenever you make a change and want to update the "index.html" files
+- Remember, this is EXACTLY THE SAME as the "create-index" Action, meaning you have to edit each "index.py" file when you rename folders, add a folder, want to exclude a file from the Index page, etc. (See [Adding/Renaming Folders](https://github.com/chungusg/hotlink-archive-template/tree/main#addingrenamingdeleting-folders) for how to do this)

 ### Make deployment (semi-)Manual
 You can play with cloudflare and github to make deployment of your site a manual step you have to trigger, instead of automatic with each commit (default setting).
 This is a safeguard in case you accidentally make a change or delete something from your github, it won't affect your website.
 #### Deploy w/ Branches